AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/custom-component.md

     }
     ```

-7. Let's head back to `isEmpty()` and finish the implementation:
+6. Let's head back to `isEmpty()` and finish the implementation:

     ```java
     @Override
     public boolean isEmpty() {
-        if (StringUtils.isBlank(name)) {
-            // Name is missing, but required
-            return true;
-        } else if (occupations == null || occupations.isEmpty()) {
-            // At least one occupation is required return true;
+        ...
         } else if (getImage() == null || StringUtils.isBlank(getImage().getSrc())) {
             // A valid image is required
             return true;
         } else {
-            // Everything is populated, so this component is not considered empty return false;
+        ...
     }
-    }
     ```

-    Note multiple calls to `getImage()` is not problematic as returns the initialized `image` class variable and does not invoke `modelFactory.getModelFromWrappedRequest(...)` which isn't an incredibly costly, but worth avoiding calling unnecessarily.
+    Note multiple calls to `getImage()` is not problematic as returns the initialized `image` class variable and does not invoke `modelFactory.getModelFromWrappedRequest(...)` which isn't an overly costly, but worth avoiding calling unnecessarily.

 The final `BylineImpl.java` should look like:

     ```java

-    package com.adobe.aem.guides.wknd.core.components.impl;
+    package com.adobe.aem.guides.wknd.core.models.impl;

+    import java.util.ArrayList;
     import java.util.Collections;
     import java.util.List;